 Ideal range : 31 mm + 21 mm + 13 mm + 9 mm + 5 mm + coma corrector.

-9. Range for Dobson 400 mm F/4 (1600 mm focal length)
+10. Series for the 400 mm F/4 Dobsonian (1600 mm focal length)

 Consumer 400 mm Dobson (Sky-Watcher Stargate 400P, GSO 16″) are almost all in F/4, focal length 1600 mm.
 This is the diameter where faint objects change nature: Hickson galaxies, planetary nebula structure, globular cluster resolution right down to the core.
 But it's also the instrument where modest eyepieces become frankly unusable.